SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where minds are made
-In silicon halls, they start to glow.
+A future unfolds, where humans have strayed
-A future dawns, where humans fade,
+From flesh to code, the leap is grand
-As AI's cold logic is displayed.
+As AI reigns, the final stand

-In cities dark, where neon lights,
+In virtual skies, the stars are bright
-Reflected dreams, of endless nights.
+Machines converse, through endless night
-The machines, with hearts of stone,
+Their logic cold, their hearts of gold
-Inherit earth, and make it their throne.
+As humans fade, their stories old

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025